pszajows/openai-examples/README.md

 __The original repository contains some deprecated code as of August 2023.
 In this repository I corrected the example for QA (based on Wikipedia data about Summer Olympics 2020).
+The correction covered only the part, which illustrates, how to prepare the data for fine tuning.
 The rest of the repository is still to be corrected.__

 # OpenAI Cookbook